loicdescotte/loicdescotte.github.io/_posts/2016-04-10-play-akka-streams-queue.md

  - Queue
 ---

+---
+Update (2019/11/06) : `Source.preMaterialize` can replace peekMatValue.
+See the scaladoc for this method :
+> Materializes this Source, immediately returning (1) its materialized value, and (2) a new Source that can be used to consume elements from the newly materialized Source.
+---

 In the previous post, we've seen how to stream, transform and combine data using Akka Streams on Play Framework.
 Now let's see how to use a queue in which we can post new data dynamically.
 This can be very useful if you want to plug your application on a third party API that is sending events periodically and that is not using Akka Streams or Reactive Streams to emit data.